 Market Definition

-Automotive Camera: A camera is a device that records visual images in the form of photographs, films, or video signals.
-In the automotive sector, a camera is used as an advanced safety device to enhance the visibility of the surrounding environment of a driver and improve vehicle safety.
+A camera is a device that records visual images in the form of photographs, film, or video signals.
+In the automotive sector, the camera is used as an advanced safety device for enhancing the visibility of the surrounding environment of a driver to improve vehicle safety.
 An automotive camera records images through lenses and converts them into electrical signals.
 The growing demand for advanced driver assist systems (ADAS) in developed and emerging economies is attributed to the use of cameras in various applications such as parking assist, cross-traffic alert, and pedestrian detection systems.

 Stakeholders